avatao/blog.avatao.com/_posts/2019-12-xx-Avatao-Next-Tech.md

   * Supporting individuals and teams
   * Ability to join a public Event without organization access
   * Assigning Events to Squads

+### Okay, okay, but what about learning?

+Similarly to organization-level recommendations, developers can now pick topics in accordance with to learn to learn what they really want.
+Tutorials (not the challenges) are now embedded into the platform so we can automatically communicate with the bot inside that to check your progress.
+For example, you don't need to go back to the platform to click on submit solution :) And this is just the beginning.
+A lot of improvement is coming next year.

-### A story of success?
+## A story of success?

-We still don't know if Avatao Next is the silver bullet for the all the , but it is definitely a right answer to a sore problem that is weakening companies for decades now.
+We still don't know if Avatao Next is the silver bullet for all the pains that the lack of security consiciousness causes, however, it's definitely an answer to a sore problem that is weakening companies for decades now.
+Our initial release is just the very beginning of a story we build together with our team, our clients and the whole industry.
+We are more than happy to hear the real pains to save time and resources to deliver that make revolutionize your security culture.

 ## Thank you all!